Signed Sealed Delivered (album)

 Signed Sealed Delivered is the fifth studio album by English singer Craig David.
-It was his first and only album with Universal Motown.
-It was released on 29 March 2010.
+Released on 29 March 2010, it is his first and only album with Universal Motown.
 The album consists primarily of covers.
 Two of the album's tracks sample hits from the Motown era and give them a modern twist, as demonstrated with the first single from the album, "One More Lie (Standing in the Shadows)", whose chorus samples The Four Tops' 1967 Motown classic "Standing in the Shadows of Love".
 The second is "All Alone Tonight (Stop, Look, Listen)" which samples Diana Ross and Marvin Gaye's version of "Stop, Look, Listen (To Your Heart)".
 The only original song is the album's last track, "This Could Be Love".

-Signed Sealed Delivered entered the UK Albums Chart at number 13.
+Signed Sealed Delivered was panned by music critics, and entered the UK Albums Chart at number 13.
 As of January 2016, the album had sold 33,779 copies in the United Kingdom.